-The second row of pictures below are from a replica at the Anatolian Civilizations Museum in Ankara.
+The pictures in the second row below are from a replica in the Anatolian Civilizations Museum in Ankara.

 Click on the pictures for larger images.

 Mellaart, J. "The Late Bronze Age Monuments of Eflatun Pınar and Fasıllar near Beyşehir," AnSt 12, 1962: 11117.

 Kohlmeyer, K. "Felsbilder der hethitischen Großreichszeit," APA 15, 1983: 3940.

 Ehringhaus, H. Götter, Herrscher, Inschriften, Mainz am Rhein, 2005: 5759.